DLR-AMR/png2mesh/README.md

 The generated output are 2 `.pvtu` files that can be visualized with the ![paraview](https://www.paraview.org/) software.
 The first `.pvtu` file stores the original mesh, the second a 2:1 balanced version of that mesh.

+Currently, the created mesh has quad elements.
+We are working on extending png2mesh to triangle elements.

 # requirements

 - t8code (develop branch); See ![t8code](https://github.com/holke/t8code/tree/develop)